jupyterhub/mybinder.org-deploy/terraform/gcp/README.md

 terraform output -json private_keys | jq '.["events-archiver"]' | pbcopy
 ```

-with key names: "events-archiver", "matomo", and "binderhub-builder" and paste them into the appropriate fields in `secrets/config/$deployment.yaml`.
+with key names: "events-archiver", and "binderhub-builder" and paste them into the appropriate fields in `secrets/config/$deployment.yaml`.

 ## Notes